 Most kids say, well, duh, the planets move around the sun.
 Sure took them long enough to figure it out.
 What these kids don’t realize – mostly because the textbooks don’t explain this – is that someone figured this out largely while sitting in his bedroom, using a couple pieces of wood and some fancy math work.

 The city of Toruń (tor-oon; the ń is pronounced kind of like the ñ in Spanish) in Poland is home to a university.
-Even back in the day, this university was well-respected and attended by students from all over.
+Even back in the day, it was a well-respected university and attended by students from all over.
 So imagine their surprise when young Mikołaj (mee-koh-why; the Polish version of Nicholas) told his parents he was going to study in Kraków.
 To his credit, the university in Kraków had a better program for what he wanted to study: astronomy.

 After starting his studies in Kraków, Mikołaj bounced around for a bit.
 He went to Bologna, from Bologna to Rome, from Rome to Frombork, from Frombork to Padua, from Padua to Ferrara, from Ferrara back to Prussia.
 All the while, he was working on a theory to explain away the problems that had been plaguing astrologers and astronomers for years: why don’t the planets bump into each other when they move across the sky?